Futoshi Matsunaga: Arrest and trial

 Kumio's daughter, who was being held captive, escaped from Matsunaga on January 30, 2002, but Matsunaga found the girl on February 15 and took her back into captivity.
 He then tortured the girl with electric shocks.
 On March 6, the girl escaped from Matsunaga again and reported the crimes to the police.
 She was 17 years old.
 The police arrested Matsunaga and Junko the next day when they tried to retrieve the girl.
 The twins and the couple's two children were taken into police protection.

 The media initially reported only that Matsunaga and Junko had held their victims captive, similar to the case of Fusako Sano, until details of the couple's murders emerged.

 The pair were charged with Aya's murder on September 18, 2002; Takashige's murder on October 12, 2002; Shizumi's murder on December 6, 2002; Yuki's murder on January 11, 2003; Kumio's murder on February 3, 2003; Rieko's murder on February 25, 2003; and Kazuya's murder on May 30, 2003.
 No murder charges were brought against Kumio's daughter.
 Junko calmly confessed to her part in the murders, but Matsunaga insisted that the women had fabricated their stories about him.
 Police never recovered any human remains and found no physical evidence, so they relied primarily upon the testimonies of Kumio's and Junko's daughters during the investigation.

-On September 28, 2005, a district court in Fukuoka sentenced Matsunaga and Junko to die by hanging.
+On September 28, 2005, a district court in Fukuoka sentenced Matsunaga and Junko to death by hanging.
 The court tried six cases, but considered that they had not killed Takashige directly, but had only injured him by electric shocks which later resulted in his death.

 The pair appealed the verdict.
-On September 26, 2007, the Fukuoka High Court upheld Matsunaga's original sentence, but Junko's sentence was changed from death to life imprisonment because Matsunaga had exerted control over Junko to force her to kill the victims.
+On September 26, 2007, the Fukuoka High Court upheld Matsunaga's original sentence, but Junko's death sentence was changed to life imprisonment because Matsunaga had exerted control over Junko to force her to kill the victims.